mento-protocol/mento-web/README.md

 # Mento Web App

-This is the home for the Mento web app for Celo!
+This is the home for the Mento web app!

 This DApp lets users make exchanges between Celo's native currencies using the Mento on-chain exchange mechanism.

 For more details about how Mento works, see the [documentation](https://docs.mento.org)

 ## Architecture

-This project uses Next.JS, React, Redux, Tailwind, and [react-celo](https://github.com/celo-org/react-celo)
+This project uses Next.JS, React, Redux, Tailwind, Wagmi, and RainbowKit.

 ## Run Locally